cs3217-2223/problem-set-4-tau-bar/dev-guide.md

 # MySpriteKit
-MySpriteKit (MSK) is a lightweight framework for simulating physics worlds and rendering.
+MySpriteKit (MSK) is a lightweight framework inspired by Apple's SpriteKit framework for simulating physics worlds and rendering.
 It consists of two main components, the Physics Engine, and the Scene Renderers.

 ## MSKPhysicsEngine
 The Physics Engine is a standalone capability which is able to simulate physics worlds and handle the interactions between the bodies between the worlds.
 Below is a class diagram to illustrate the relationship between the classes in MSKPhysicsEngine.